 The 21st century reality is that most parents work.
 Without job-protected paid leave, every single day an Iowa parent faces an impossible choice between their family and their job.

 We need to change that by pushing our elected officials to co-sponsor the Family and Medical Insurance Leave (FAMILY) Act to provide Iowans the economic stability to care for their loved ones.
 This legislation would create a national paid family and sick leave program.
 All working Iowans would get two-thirds of their normal income for up to 12 weeks and Iowa families would get this economic security for only $1.50 a week – that’s about the cost of a half gallon of milk.

 Several states already have implemented paid leave to great success and ease.
 Employers like it because of less turn over which saves them money.
 Other states have also found it easy to implement.
 Their success shows that this is a tested model that works for families, businesses, and the economy.

 Iowa children benefit when parents have paid leave.
 Research shows that parents who have access to paid leave are better able to care for their newborn and young children.
 They can devote additional time and are in a healthier place to do so.

 Leave also enables caregivers of older adults the ability to meet both their caregiving and work obligations.
 Almost 500,000 Iowans are 65 or older and more than 300,000 Iowans serve as caregivers to a loved one.
 The average caregiver over 50 who leaves the workforce to care for parent loses more than $300,000 in income when they do so; for women, that penalty is even higher.
-Paid leave also allows older workers to address their own health needs without having to drop out of the labor force.
+According to the National Partnership for Women & Families, paid leave also allows older workers to address their own health needs without having to drop out of the labor force.